DarkFenX/refine/README.md

 ### reefast-http
 HTTP interface to the library.

+# Documentation
+HTTP is considered as main interface, and it will be documented later.
+Until then, the easiest way to see how it works is to check tests and test framework client.

 # Features
 In no particular order:
 - separation between user data and game data.
 This allows switches between different data sources (e.g. Tranquility and Singularity), and leads to very few checks done when an item is added/changed, with most checks postponed till fit validation happens